sama9767/TrialFociMapper/README.md

  |Psychological Phenomena|1|

 ### EUCTR registry
-It Downloads the medical condition field from EUCTR for a given record EUCTR identifier and utilizes web scraping to acquire relevant data.
+It extracts the medical condition field from EUCTR for a given record EUCTR identifier via web-scraping.

 The following functions are provided:
-1. `generate_foci_euctr`: This function extracts the medical condition field from EUCTR for a given record EUCTR identifier and assign it as therapeutic foci.
+1. `generate_foci_euctr`: This function extracts the medical condition field from EUCTR for a given record EUCTR identifier and assigns it as therapeutic foci.

 ### Note